SPollardMS/OfficeDocs-Exchange/Outlook/overview-outlook-2016-planning.md

 By default, when Outlook 2016 is installed, a new compressed version of the Outlook data file (.ost) is created.
 This compressed version of the .ost is up to 40% smaller than the size of the .ost files that were created in earlier versions of Outlook.
 If you must keep Outlook 2016 from creating a new compressed Outlook data file (.ost), use the Outlook Group Policy template (Outlk16.admx) to enable the **Do not create new OST file on upgrade** policy.
 You can find this setting under User Configuration\Policies\Administrative Templates\Microsoft Outlook 2016\Account Settings\Exchange.

-For additional Cached Exchange Mode planning considerations, see [Plan a Cached Exchange Mode deployment in Outlook 2016 for Windows](plan-cached-exchange-mode-deployment-outlook-2016.md).
+For additional Cached Exchange Mode planning considerations, see [Plan and configure Cached Exchange Mode in Outlook 2016 for Windows](cached-exchange-mode.md).

 ## Installing multiple versions of Outlook on the same computer